Traditional Dresses Of Indian States

 14. Madhya Pradesh:

-Women of Madhya Pradesh wear Lehenga and Choli with an Orni or Lugra, which is additional cloth wrapped around their heads and shoulders.
+Women of Madhya Pradesh wear Lehenga and Choli with an Orni or Lugra, which is an additional cloth wrapped around their heads and shoulders.
 Whereas the male community wears dhoti along with Bandi, which is a kind of jacket and headgear.

 Traditional clothes for Maharashtrian males include the dhoti, also known as Dhotar, and pheta, while a choli and nine-yard saree locally known as Nauwari Saadi or Lugda are for women.